Homomesies on permutations -- an analysis of maps and statistics in the FindStat database: Complement and Reverse Maps

 Cyclic descents only differ from standard descents by allowing a descent at position $n$ if $\sigma_n<\sigma_1$.
-Using the same argument from Lemma \ref{lem:numberofdes_C&R}, if $\sigma_n<\sigma_1$, we have $C(\sigma)_1<C(\sigma)_n$ and $R(\sigma)_1< R(\sigma)_n$.
+Using the same argument from Lemma \ref{lem:numberofdes_C&R}, if $\sigma_n<\sigma_1$, we have $\C(\sigma)_1<\C(\sigma)_n$ and $\R(\sigma)_1< \R(\sigma)_n$.
 So between $\sigma$ and $\C(\sigma)$, or $\sigma$ and $\R(\sigma)$, we have all possible cyclic descents.
 Thus the average is $\frac{n}{2}$.

-The width of the tree associated to a permutation is the same as the number of runs, as stated in Remark \ref{widthequalsruns}.
+The width of the tree associated to a permutation is the same as the number of runs, as stated in \cite{Luschny} (and in the proof of Proposition \ref{325_470_LC}).
 The number of runs is the same as the number of descents, plus 1.
 Since we just showed that the number of descents is $\frac{n-1}{2}$-mesic, this gives an average of $\frac{n+1}{2}$.

 The sum of the number of recoils and the number of descents is also homomesic by Proposition \ref{prop:RC_354} and Lemma \ref{lem:sum_diff_homomesies}.
 Using these results, this sum is $(n-1)$-mesic for both maps. \end{proof}